isomerpages/ttsh-chi/_our-network/CHI Leadership Council.md

           }
         </style>
 <p style="font-size: 16px; margin-top: 1px;line-height: 1.5;">
-Junaid is the Chief Medical Scientist at Microsoft Research and a practising physician in the the UK’s National Health Service. <br><br>
+Junaid brings over two decades of experience across primary care, secondary care, and public health settings.
+He has also worked as a payer and policy maker in the UK, specializing in informatics, digital transformation, and leadership.
+He joins Flagship from Microsoft Research where he served as Chief Medical Scientist focusing on how trusted, reliable, and human-centered AI can transform the practice of medicine.
-Junaid has worked across primary care, secondary care, and public health settings in addition to acting as a payer, and policy maker within the UK, where he specialized in informatics, digital transformation, and leadership. <br><br>
+<br><br>
 He has consulted for health care systems across the US, Europe, Australia, the Middle East, Singapore, and Europe.
 Academically, he is a Clinical Associate Professor at UCL (University College London), an Associate Fellow at the Stanford Center for Artificial Intelligence in Medicine and Imaging (AIMI Center), and a Visiting Scientist at the Harvard School of Public Health.
  </p>
 				</div>